tascintra/tascintra/README.md

 ### My name is Tiago and I'm glad to have you on my GitHub profile.

-I'm a front-end developer focused on React.
+I'm a front-end developer focused on React and Vue.

-I love to solve problems through technology.
+I ❤️ love to give solutions using technology.

 Curiosity, learning, challenge and productivity are what move me on.